 The Royal Air Force (RAF) Museum was established as a legacy of the RAF’s fiftieth anniversary, opening on the London (Hendon) site in 1972.
 From 1979, the Museum also managed the Cosford Aerospace Museum for the MOD (which had also been in operation since 1972).
 This was renamed the RAF Museum Cosford in 1998 when it formally became part of the Museum portfolio.

 It is a National Museum, a Government non-departmental public body (NDPB) and a registered charity.

 The Royal Air Force Museum is a charity registered with the Charity Commission (No: 244708).
 The governing document of the body is a Trust Deed dated 4 June 2007.

 The object of the charity is to educate and inform the public and members of the Royal Air Force about:

-The Museum also has a Reserve Collection store at Stafford; it is not normally open to the public, but visits can be made by arrangement.
+The Museum also has a Reserve Collection store at Stafford.
+It is not normally open to the public, but research visits can be made by appointment.

 Media contacts are given in the media vault.